Non-Gaussianity of invariant measures to SPDEs in Da Prato-Debussche regime: Da Prato--Debussche regime vs. absolute continuity

 \begin{example} Take $p=3$ and $d=3$.
 Then, by \eqref{eq:abs_cont2}, we have singularity of $\Law(u_t)$ with respect to $\nu$ for $\rho \leq -1/2$, i.e. $\alpha < -1/4$, which corresponds to the $\Phi^4_{\delta}$ model with $\delta\geq \frac52$ in the setting of \cite[Sec.~2.8.2]{BCCH17} (with $\T^3$ taken therein instead of $\T^4$).
 On the other hand, the DPD regime, by \eqref{eq:DPD_rho}, requires only $\rho > -4/5$, i.e. $\alpha > -2/5$, which corresponds to the $\Phi^4_{\delta}$ model with $\delta<\frac{14}{5}$. \end{example}

 {\textbf{Acknowledgements}.} IC gratefully acknowledges support from the DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'' through a Mercator Fellowship held at TU Berlin.
 AC gratefully acknowledges partial support by the EPSRC through EP/S023925/1 through the “Mathematics of Random Systems” CDT EP/S023925/1.
+AC and IC thank the referee for helpful suggestions.

 \endappendix